ryanmsnyder/toggleterm-manager.nvim/README.md

 }
 ```

-Example of providing highlight groups:
+Example of providing highlight groups for some fields and not for others.
+When a highlight group is paired with a field in a table, that highlight group overrides the default that `toggleterm-manager` chooses.

 ```lua
 results = {